BRICs and Brexit: Opportunities for the Northern Powerhouse

 Posted by: Professor John Shutt

-Leeds Business School (LBS) is in a unique position to help Yorkshire and northern businesses think through their BREXIT strategies and respond to the challenges of the BRICS.
+Leeds Business School (LBS) is in a unique position to help Yorkshire and northern businesses think through their Brexit strategies and respond to the challenges of the BRICs.
 We have great expertise and knowledge of trade and development in countries such as China, India, Russia, Brazil and South Africa.
-The foundation of this knowledge is years of working with Business Schools in these countries for the past decade.
-LBS has strong links in Leeds sister city of Hangzhou, China and in Shanghai and Bangalore which are some of the main hubs to these immense economies.
-The city of Leeds has been partnered with Hangzhou City Council for thirty years, the two universities are linked to Zhejiang University and Zhejiang University of technology and we have strong teaching partnerships and research partnerships there.
+The foundation of this knowledge is years of working with Business Schools in these countries.
+LBS has strong links to Leeds' sister city of Hangzhou, in Shanghai and in Bangalore, which are some of the main hubs to these immense economies.
+The city of Leeds has been partnered with Hangzhou City Council for thirty years; the two universities are linked to Zhejiang University and Zhejiang University of Technology (ZJUT) and we have strong teaching partnerships and research partnerships there.
 We have helped the Leeds Local Enterprise Partnership to develop its Chinese and Indian export strategies and have collaborated with the British Council and undertaken research on Chinese companies in Zhejiang province which has been recently published in English for the G20.
 The book (see below) looks at the development of the private sector in Zhejiang and at the leading companies in the area.
-Some are well known in the West already such as Alibaba and Tata but there is need to increase knowledge and awareness of other major players, their outward investment strategies and opportunities for export.
+Some are well known in the West already, such as Alibaba and Tata, but there is a need to increase knowledge and awareness of other major players, their outward investment strategies and opportunities for export.

-The BRICS account for 43% of the world’s population and 25% of the global economy.
-It looks like GDP growth has resumed albeit Brazil and Russia are still plagued by governance problems.
-The new BRICS bank, based in Shanghai and the new BRICS organisation is developing at an increased pace and UK economic policy makers at national and local levels along with businesses operating in a range of industrial sectors cannot afford to ignore international developments.
+The BRICs account for 43% of the world’s population and 25% of the global economy.
+It looks like GDP growth has resumed, albeit Brazil and Russia are still plagued by governance problems.
+The new BRICS bank, based in Shanghai, and the new BRICS organisation are developing at an increased pace and UK economic policy makers at national and local levels, along with businesses operating in a range of industrial sectors, cannot afford to ignore international developments.